|Commander / EDH||Legal|

 +1 Target creature gets +3/+3 and gains flying until end of turn.

--8: For the rest of the game, artifacts, creatures, enchantments, and lands you control are indestructible.
+-8: You get an emblem with "Artifacts, creatures, enchantments, and lands you control are indestructible."

 Price & Acquistion Set Price Alerts